-Perhaps this sounds cliche and exaggerated -a kind of "very leftist college kids" over-reactive propaganda.
-In keeping with this tone here is a college story about the leaked documents, and how the Diebold and the DMCA helped to teach our future generations about the first amendment.
+The DMCA is not just a threat to economic prosperity and creativity, it is also a threat to our freedom.
+This sounds all so cliche and exaggerated - a kind of "very leftist college kids" over-reactive propaganda.
+In keeping with this tone here is a college story about how the DMCA helps teach our future generations about the first amendment.